PYnative

 Python List Files in a Directory

-• os.listdir('dir_path'): Return the list of files and directories present in a specified directory path.
+• os.listdir('dir_path'): Return the list of files and directories in a specified directory path.

-• os.walk('dir_path'): Recursively get the list all files in directory and subdirectories.
+• os.walk('dir_path'): Recursively get the list of all files in a directory and subdirectories.

 • os.scandir('path'): Returns directory entries along with file attribute information.